 That computers should play a leading role in helping football clubs improve performance was the key concept underpinning Soccerlogic’s Football Intelligence.
 An intuition born out of its founder many years experience of using data mining software to drive performance gains in business.

 This was back in 2003, when artificial intelligence (AI) only got a mention in academic papers and science fiction books.
 How times have changed!
 Computer technology has evolved, and a faster rate than anyone had anticipated.
 Artificial intelligence is now a practical reality, and its many applications bringing benefits to all areas of human enterprise.

 This unpredictable development has not escaped our attention, nor have its implication for football and team sports in general.
-For a few years now Soccerlogic has been focusing on understanding how the deep learning algorithms that drive AI can provide more and better ‘intelligence’ for improving performance in sports.
-It is something all coaches should be keen to explore, and that we are eager to share with them.
+For a few years now Soccerlogic has been focusing on understanding how the deep learning algorithms that drive AI can provide coaches more and better ‘intelligence’ to improve performance.
+It is something all stakeholders in a professional sports clubs should be keen to explore, and that we are eager to share with them.

 “People don’t know what they want (or can get – Ed.) until you show it to them.”
 Steve Jobs